petrknap/trunk/projects/petrknap.github.io/_drafts/create-multiplatform-cli-script-for-windows-linux-macosx.md

 ## How it works?

-It is **based on different line-braking** between Windows and Unix and bash presence on another systems.
+It is **based on different line-braking** between Windows and Unix and bash presence on Unix systems.
-It also expects that Unix system has not `GOTO` command and don't stop on error.
+It also expects that Unix systems has not `GOTO` command and don't stop on error.

 ```bash
 #!/bin/bash